The Liouville property for groups acting on rooted trees: Rooted trees and their automorphisms

 We denote by $\Aut(\Tmb)$ the group of automorphisms of $\Tmb$ that fix the root.
-Note that for some sequences $\mb$, in particular constant sequences, all automorphisms of $\Tmb$ fix the root.
-However, there are sequences for which the tree has additional automorphisms, but they do not belong to $\Aut(\Tmb)$ in our notations.
+Note that for some sequences $\mb$ (in particular the constant sequences) all automorphisms of $\Tmb$ fix the root.
+However, there are sequences for which the tree has additional automorphisms which do not fix the root and so do not belong to $\Aut(\Tmb)$ in our notations.
 We write actions of automorphisms on the right and use the notation